-- Can be passed on transparently by retailers - Minimise revenue volatility and under-recovery; - Seek to reduce price shock to consumers; - Are forward looking, being robust to changes in technology and regulation; - Are practical and achievable to implement within the next 1-5 years; and - Are not inconsistent with pricing structures used by other EDBs.
+- Allow consumers to manage their usage and bills; - Can be passed on transparently by retailers - Minimise revenue volatility and under-recovery; - Seek to reduce price shock to consumers; - Are forward looking, being robust to changes in technology and regulation; - Are practical and achievable to implement within the next 1-5 years; and - Are not inconsistent with pricing structures used by other EDBs.

-WELL's price setting process is described in Figure 13.
+WELL's price setting process is described in Figure 9.
 Each step is described in detail in the following section of this chapter.
 The Pricing Methodology starts with defining the consumer groups that WELL will apply different prices to.
 WELL then calculates how much overall revenue it will collect from prices.
 The revenue calculation is determined by the Commission and provided in the 2020 DPP Determination.